+Self-Love is such a common term these days; it’s like the american cheese of self-help.
+But it’s way easier said than done.
 Do you find yourself self-sabotaging or not doing things that are good for you because you don’t think you’re worth it?
 Do you feel uncomfortable every time you try to say an affirmation about yourself?
 Here are five tips for learning how to build self-love and change your relationship with yourself.

 You love your dog even if it pees on the carpet.
 You love your family even if they’re insane and make you want to flee to another planet.
-Love isn’t worship or approval or appreciation--it’s something you extend to someone else because you hold space for the feeling for them despite their shortcomings.
-Don't worry about whether there are things about yourself you don't like, or even if you just don't like you.
-Give yourself the same benefit of the doubt you give to other people, and see how you grow with the nourishment of any amount of affection you can shower on yourself.
+Love isn’t worship or approval or appreciation; it’s something you extend to someone else because you hold space for the feeling for them despite their shortcomings.
+Often when we love people we don’t even notice things about them that would drive us crazy otherwise.

 So much of the time we want to be perfect, or think that we’d love ourself if only we weren’t something or other.
 But we all have parts that embarrass us, that got shoved under the carpet when we were little so we could make ourselves look more lovable to others.
 These are parts of us, though, and just as deserving of love as the “good” parts.
 You need to integrate all your parts in order to be whole, not pretend they don’t exist.

 When we talk about self-love, it’s often in terms of the end-feeling, not the action.
 But how does anyone believe you love them unless you treat them that way, whatever “that way” is?
 We tend to amp up the loving action when we’re dating someone, because we want them to know we think they’re special.
 Why not treat yourself that way?
 Buy yourself flowers.
 Dress up for yourself.
 Go on a date 🙂